 Health and safety guidance when home/remote working

-Many staff will be working from home for significantly greater periods of time than usual.
+Many staff now take advantage of hybrid working arrangements within the University.
 Find out about steps you can take to make your home set up as safe and comfortable as possible.

-During the coronavirus (COVID-19) outbreak, many staff will be working from home and doing so for significantly greater periods of time than usual.
+Many staff now work from home for significant periods of time.
 Such work will inevitably involve a very significant amount of computer-related activity.

 University duty of care

 The University still has a duty of care under health and safety law in relation to people home/remote working and has put in place a range of measures to manage the risks associated with this.
 These include updated policies and extensive guidance.
 In addition, the full range of support services, such as Occupational Health and Disability Services are still available to staff who are working remotely and experience issues.

 A dedicated section of Safety Services website has been produced for documentation that staff can access and contains links to policies and guidance to support staff.

 Incidents, near misses, and ill health should be reported in the usual way using the reporting form.